AdguardTeam/AdguardKnowledgeBase/03.macos/02.installation/docs.en.md

 <a id="system-requirements"></a>
 ## System  requirements

-**Operating system version:** OS X 10.10 (64 bit) or higher
+**Operating system version:** OS X Yosemite (10.10, 64 bit) or later

-**RAM:** at least 2 GB
+**RAM:** 2 GB or higher

 **Browsers:** Safari, Google Chrome, Opera, Yandex.Browser, Mozilla Firefox, and any other macOS compatible browser

-**Free disk space:** 120 Mbytes
+**Free disk space:** 120 MB

 <a id="installation"></a>
 ## Installation

-To install AdGuard for macOS on your computer, launch your browser, type _adguard.com_ in the address bar, and press **Download** on the page that opens.
+To install AdGuard for macOS on your computer, launch your browser, type www.adguard.com in the address bar, and press **Download** on the page that opens.

 <img src="https://cdn.adguard.com/public/Adguard/kb/installation/Mac/en/1.png" width="600" />

-Wait for _AdguardInstaller.dmg_ to download and double-click on its icon in the list of downloaded files on the Dock panel.
+Wait for `AdguardInstaller.dmg` to download and double-click on its icon in the list of downloaded files on the Dock panel.

 <img src="https://cdn.adguard.com/public/Adguard/kb/installation/Mac/en/2.png" width="600" />